Walmart Sees Third Quarter Loss On Opioid Settlement But Lifts Outlook - UrduPoint

 Walmart Sees Third Quarter Loss On Opioid Settlement But Lifts Outlook

-US retail giant Walmart posted a $1.8 billion loss in the third quarter, after a settlement resolving allegations that it contributed to the nationwide opioid crisis by failing to regulate prescriptions at stores
+US retail giant Walmart posted a $1.8 billion loss in the third quarter after a settlement resolving allegations on opioid cases, but lifted its full-year outlook on strong quarterly results

-But the big-box retailer, which has been contending with a dimmer profit environment this year as surging inflation squeezed households, also lifted its full-year outlook on "strong" quarterly results, adding that it continued to gain market share in the grocery sector.
+The big-box retailer, which has been contending with a dimmer profit environment this year as surging inflation squeezed households, said Tuesday that it "continued to gain market share" in the grocery segment, as revenues topped expectations.

-The settlement will provide $3.1 billion to communities nationwide and "require significant improvements in how Walmart's pharmacies handle opioids," said New York Attorney General Letitia James's office in a statement on Tuesday.
+But its numbers were bogged down by a settlement set to provide $3.1 billion to communities nationwide and "require significant improvements in how Walmart's pharmacies handle opioids," according to a statement by New York Attorney General Letitia James's office.

 This comes as the opioid crisis in the United States -- causing more than 500,000 deaths over 20 years -- triggered a flurry of lawsuits against drugmakers, distributors and pharmacies.